That '70s Show star Danny Masterson accused of raping four women

 One of the sources described the legal process as being "slow rolled".

-The case seems to have resurfaced again this week amid the Weinstein scandal, which saw the Miramax producer accused of rape and sexual harassment by multiple women including high profile stars like Gwyneth Paltrow.
+The case seems to have resurfaced again amid the Weinstein scandal, which saw the Miramax producer accused of rape and sexual harassment by multiple women including high-profile stars like Gwyneth Paltrow.

 The scandal has unearthed a series of claims against other Hollywood stars including Oscar winner Kevin Spacey.

-In the wake of the revelation, the rape claims against Masterson have hit the headlines once more.
+After the revelations, the rape claims against Masterson have hit the headlines once more.

 Today, Remini tweeted her thanks to the media for covering the story again, sharing a link to the Huffington Post story with the caption: "Thank you to @yashar and @TonyOrtega94 for caring about this story."

-Earlier this year, it was revealed that Masterson, who claims the women had accused him of rape because of Remini and her recent series that targeted the church, hired Thomas Mesereau as his criminal defense attorney - the same lawyer Bill Cosby used for his retrial of sexual assault charges in Pennsylvania.
+This year, it was revealed that Masterson hired Thomas Mesereau as his criminal defence attorney - the same lawyer Bill Cosby used for his retrial of sexual assault charges in Pennsylvania.

 A spokesperson for Mesereau and a spokeswoman for the district attorney's office both declined to comment to reporters' requests.